appsec2008/defi-1inch-commander/README.md

 *   **Blockchain Connectivity**: **Wagmi** and **Viem** provide robust hooks and utilities for interacting with the Ethereum blockchain.
 *   **Wallet Integration**: **WalletConnect (Web3Modal)** for seamless and secure connection to a wide range of crypto wallets.
 *   **DeFi Data APIs**:
-    *   **Moralis API**: Used for fetching ERC20 token balances and prices for portfolio aggregation.
+    *   **Moralis API**: Used for fetching native balance, ERC20 token balances, and token prices for portfolio aggregation.
     *   **1inch API**: Used for fetching a comprehensive list of swappable tokens and for executing swaps.

 ## How to Run the Project